-Kane County Healthy Places Coalition partners collaborate all year, but especially in October 2017, to highlight lead poisoning risks and prevention.
+Kane County Healthy Places Coalition partners collaborate all year, but especially each October, to highlight lead poisoning risks and prevention.
 Since lead poisoning is entirely preventable, we want to make parents and other residents aware that lead--from many sources-- continues to poison young children pregnant women and other adults in Kane County.

 Data from the Illinois Department of Health show that about half of the lead-poisoned children in our region are harmed by pre-1978 paint in their homes, while others are harmed by lead in painted toys, toy jewelry, candy, or poorly glazed pottery, or through a foreign exposure.